Chart Color Schemes

 Morayfield features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.4% of all households, including 38.2% couples with children, 30.7% couples without children, and 11.8% single parent families.
-Non-family households comprise the remaining 18.6%, with lone person households at 15.5% and group households at 2.8%.
-The median household size is 2.9 people, larger than the Greater Brisbane average of 2.8.
+Family households constitute 81.4 percent of all households, including 38.2 percent couples with children, 30.7 percent couples without children, and 11.8 percent single parent families.
+Non-family households comprise the remaining 18.6 percent, with lone person households at 15.5 percent and group households making up 2.8 percent of the total.
+The median household size is 2.9 people, larger than the Greater Brisbane average of 2.8 people.

 Frequently Asked Questions - Households